 c.
 Letter of intent addressed to the department Please mail your packet to:

-Dept. of Communicative Disorders and Deaf Studies
+Dept. of Communicative Sciences and Deaf Studies

 California State University, Fresno